Post-traumatic symptoms 1

 process is to identify and address the risk factors associated with post-traumatic stress

 symptom development.
-The present research examined the role of two factors in the
+The present research examined the roles of two factors in reducing

 General health symptoms as predictors of post-traumatic stress symptoms

 Symptoms can tell us a lot about injury.
 Indeed, the persistence or dissipation of